Corner kick: Ball going out of play having been touched last by defending side

 The corner kick is taken from whichever corner was closer to the point where the ball went out of play.

-Goalkeeper not releasing ball in time
+Penalisation for delaying play

-Beginning in 2025, should a goalkeeper hold on to the ball for more than 8 seconds, a corner kick is awarded to the opposing side from the nearest corner to where this occurred.
+Beginning in 2025, should a goalkeeper hold on to the ball for more than eight seconds, a corner kick is awarded to the opposing side from the nearer corner to where this occurred.
 This rule was implemented to deter time-wasting and such penalisations are expected to be rare.

+From 2026, a corner kick can be awarded to the opposition to penalise excessive delays in taking a goal kick.
+This occurs if the kick is not taken within five seconds of a warning from the referee.